fatemehmaral/moneyApp/README.md

 **About**
 ---
-This is a money app that calculates a basic balance based on a list of income and expenses.
+This is a money web app that calculates a basic balance based on a list of income and expenses. moneyapp helps you track your cash, discover new ways to save, and even build!

 **How to use**
 ---